-This income is recognised at the time that the donation is received in BCT's bank account.
-On the occasion that a bequest is received in the form of shares, then the income is recognised at the time BCT obtains title to those shares
+This income is recognised at the time that the donation is received in the Company's bank account.
+On the occasion that a bequest is received in the form of shares, then the income is recognised at the time the Company obtains title to those shares.